dereklangMSFT/memdocs/memdocs/configmgr/core/plan-design/hierarchy/enhanced-http.md

 > [!Tip]
 > This feature was first introduced in version 1806 as a [pre-release feature](../../servers/manage/pre-release-features.md).
 Beginning with version 1810, this feature is no longer a pre-release feature.

-Microsoft recommends using HTTPS communication for all Configuration Manager communication paths, but it's challenging for some customers due to the overhead of managing PKI certificates.

-Configuration Manager version 1806 includes improvements to how clients communicate with site systems.
-There are two primary goals for these improvements:

-- You can secure sensitive client communication without the need for PKI server authentication certificates.
+Enhanced HTTP secures sensitive client communication without the need for PKI authentication certificates.
+When you enable Enhanced HTTP, the site server automatically issues certificates to each site system, allowing them to communicate using a secure channel.
+Clients are issued certificates by the Management Points.

-- Clients can securely access content from distribution points without the need for a network access account, client PKI certificate, and Windows authentication.
+Starting with Configuration Manager version 1806, clients can securely access content from distribution points without the need for a network access account, client PKI certificate, and Windows authentication.

 All other client communication is over HTTP.
-Enhanced HTTP isn't the same as enabling HTTPS for client communication or a site system.<!-- SCCMDocs issue #1212 -->
+Microsoft recommends using HTTPS communication for all Configuration Manager communication paths, but it's challenging for some customers due to the overhead of managing PKI certificates. <!-- SCCMDocs issue #1212 -->

 > [!Note]
 > PKI certificates are still a valid option for customers with the following requirements: